 Preheat oven to 400°F. Bake in oven for 15-17 minutes, until golden brown.
 Remove rolls from pan.
 Using the remaining 1 tablespoon of butter, brush the tops of each roll before serving.

-Soft, fluffy and made with no sugar and freshly milled flour, this simple roll recipe is perfect to serve on a weeknight or to guests.
+Soft, fluffy and made with no sugar, these dinner rolls with fresh milled flour are perfect to serve on a weeknight or to guests.
 Bake in a cast iron skillet for a buttery crisp edge.

 Ingredients

-• 1 scant tsp vital wheat gluten, optional
+- 1 scant teaspoon vital wheat gluten, optional

 Instructions